TrAsKiN/snowtricks/README.md

 ## Installation and configuration

+1. Clone or download the repository
-1. Duplicate and rename the `.env` file to `.env.local` and modify the necessary information (`APP_ENV`, `APP_SECRET`, ...)
+2. Duplicate and rename the `.env` file to `.env.local` and modify the necessary information (`APP_ENV`, `APP_SECRET`, ...)
-2. Install the dependencies with `symfony composer install --optimize-autoloader`
+3. Install the dependencies with `symfony composer install --optimize-autoloader`
-3. Run migrations with `symfony console doctrine:migrations:migrate --no-interaction`
+4. Run migrations with `symfony console doctrine:migrations:migrate --no-interaction`
-4. Add default datasets with `symfony console doctrine:fixtures:load --no-interaction`
+5. Add default datasets with `symfony console doctrine:fixtures:load --no-interaction`

 ## Launch the local server